How is inflation measured?

 The HICP is used to be able to compare with countries within the EU

 Another measure of inflation is the harmonised index for consumer prices, the HICP.
 This is an index for international comparisons of inflation (read more about the HICP via one of the links below).
 Although there can be significant differences in the short run between the rates of increase in the HICP and the CPIF, the two measures are relatively close to each other.

-The more permanent or trend inflation rate is usually called underlying inflation and can be calculated in different ways (read more about underlying inflation via the link below).
+The more permanent or trend inflation rate is usually called underlying inflation and can be calculated in different ways.
 There is no individual measure that is in all situations the most relevant one for reflecting developments in underlying inflation, and the Riksbank therefore studies several different measures, including Trim85 and Und24.
 The calculation of these two measures is based on the same data as the calculation of the CPI.
 The Riksbank publishes the measures for Trim 85 and Und24 each month, on the same day as new outcomes for the CPI are published by Statistics Sweden.